 Wipe the outside of the graphics card to get rid of the dust.

-Use the screwdriver to unscrew the graphics card.
+Use the screwdriver to unscrew the graphics card apart.

-Twist the cooler that comes with the graphics card carefully until it comes apart.
+Twist off the cooler mounted on the graphics card carefully until it comes apart.

-Take the fan outside in a well-ventilated area and use the compressed air to get rid of the accumulated dust in the cooler and fan.
+Take the cooler outside into a well-ventilated area and use the compressed air to get rid of the accumulated dust in the cooler and fan.

-Use the alcohol wipes or isopropyl alcohol and lint-free cloth to clean the fan’s blades.
+Use the alcohol wipes or isopropyl alcohol and lint-free cloth to clean the individual fan blades.

-Use the baby wipes and wipe the dust off from the graphics card.
+Use the alcohol wipes and wipe the dust off from the graphics card.